vipersfly23/Lab7_Robot/README.md

 Data:
 ![alt text](https://raw.githubusercontent.com/vipersfly23/Lab7_Robot/master/dataCollected.GIF "DATA")

   This allowed me to have a good idea of what the digital value means.
-Without the characterization, the digital number obtained would simply be numbers that are unitless.
+Without the characterization, the digital number obtained would simply be numbers that are unit less.
 Now, the numbers correspond to a distance.
 The higher the number the closer the robot is to the wall.

 Code:
  Lab7 primarily composed of figuring out the following code: